The Urban Web

 Steven Johnson opened dConstruct 2008 with the interesting story of Dr. John Snow.
 Snow created a map showing the clusters of cholera cases in the London epidemic of .
 By doing so he proved that cholera wasn’t spread by smell like people thought but the water from a contaminated pump on Broad Street.
 Snow showed how data visualization can suddenly reveal useful information that wasn’t visible before.
 Johnson called Snow’s map the ‘first mashup’ which sounded like a nice tribute to what Snow’s discovery meant to the world.

-Daniel Burka, the creative director at Digg and on of the founders of Pownce, spoke about the ‘cohesive user experience’ or how Digg tried to allow users to participate on the site without requiring them to follow a lengthy signup process.
-Nice to have a little insight in the development process behind a huge site like Digg.
+Daniel Burka, the creative director at Digg and one of the founders of Pownce, spoke about the ‘cohesive user experience’ or how Digg tried to allow users to participate on the site without requiring them to follow a lengthy signup process.
+Nice to have a little insight into the development process behind a huge site like Digg.

 Tantek Çelik followed with his microformats presentation.
 I expected a great deal from his presentation, maybe a little too much.
 It was a little too advanced for those who have never heard of microformats before and not advanced enough for the others.
 Maybe I shouldn’t have bought that microformats book on last year’s edition.